TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/MonitorsThree.md

 <br />

-Now we can list the page:
+Now we can visit the page:

 <br />